 The Local Traveler, Lexington, Kentucky

-Matt Hilton – Governor
+Matt Hilton – Governor and

 Kentucky Farm Bureau, Lexington, Kentucky